More than 365 million people speak Hindi worldwide.

 The Devanagari script of Hindi is employed to write several other languages in South Asia, including Nepali, Marathi, and Sanskrit.
 It is also closely related to Punjabi (in India), Bengali, Gujarati, and Oriya.

-All batches are 4-6 hours a week.
-Classes are conducted at our Bangalore, Delhi and Mumbai centres during Weekends and Weekdays.
+Classes are conducted at our centres during Weekends and Weekdays both.

 All classes are dynamic and stimulate the students to communicate in the language they are learning.